Развертывание Plesk на VirtualBox

 Boot into recovery mode and set the

-password.
+rootpassword.
 You need to do this for every virtual machine with Plesk you create. -

 Use the «cloud-init» utility shipped with the Plesk QCOW2 image to preconfigure the server and set the

-utility should configure the SSH user so that you can log in.
+rootpassword.
+For example, you can use the «NoCloud» datasource to create an ISO image or a virtual hard drive containing theuser-datafile.
+Connect this ISO image or a virtual hard drive to the virtual machine before booting it up, and thecloud-initutility should configure the SSH user so that you can log in.
 You can then use that ISO image or a virtual hard drive with every virtual machine you create.